ava-labs/avalanchego/tests/e2e/README.md

     --use-persistent-network \
     --network-dir=/path/to/network

-# Also possible to set the AVALANCHEGO_PATH env var instead of supplying --avalanchego-path
+# It is also possible to set the AVALANCHEGO_PATH env var instead of supplying --avalanchego-path
-# Also possible to set the TESTNETCTL_NETWORK_DIR env var instead of supplying --network-dir
+# and to set TESTNETCTL_NETWORK_DIR instead of supplying --network-dir.
 ```

 See the testnet fixture [README](../fixture/testnet/README.md) for more details.